Alibababeats/HW4QuoteAnalysis/report.md

 - Deleted the column that was added
 - Added back the deleted column for numerical data to be able to perform the group by function
-- Used groupby function to find who has the highest character count in descending order
+- Used groupby function to find who has the highest character count in descending order I learned that there are 676 unique authors in the file, some appear more than once, some do not contain an author.
+Buddha has the most appearances with 56 quotes.
+The two main limitations of this data is that some quotes do not have an author, and there is no numerical data that came with the original csv file, thus why I added the Character count.